trinhoftheworld/Project-Descriptions-for-Review/Programming Foundations/Automate Your Project.md

 ![](http://i.imgur.com/zrbAe13.png)

 ##Watch Outs
 Students may still use an online tool to type up their notes in HTML and CSS: www.codepen.io.
 Most of them will be using the "Export Zip" option in Codepen and will then directly upload this zip onto our servers.
-Unfortunatley Codepen adds in this extra HTML code at the beginning of their code:
+Unfortunately Codepen adds in this extra HTML code at the beginning of their code:

 ```
 <!DOCTYPE html>